JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 4. In Eclipse, right click on the project and choose Refresh workspace and then choose Run as --> Java application (Forget about the existing errors)
 5. Choose JabRefMain as the main class to be executed

+### Set-up your IDE (IntelliJ)
+1. Install the [CheckStyle-IDEA plugin](http://plugins.jetbrains.com/plugin/1065?pr=idea), it can be found via plug-in repository (File > Settings > Plugins > Browse repositories).
+2. Go to Settings > Editor > Code Style, choose a code style (or create a new one)
+3. Click on the settings wheel (next to the scheme chooser), then Import scheme and choose "CheckStyle Configuration".
+Select the CheckStyle configuration file `config\checkstyle\checkstyle.xml`.
+Click OK and restart IntelliJ.

 Got it running?
 GREAT!
 You are ready to lurk the code and contribute to JabRef :books: .
 In the latter case, please read [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/master/CONTRIBUTING.md).